NickCraver/StackExchange.Exceptional/docs/Settings.md

 ### Ignore (Don't Log)

-These settings are under `.Ignore`, e.g. `Settings.Current.Ignore`.
+These settings are under `.Ignore`, e.g. `Exceptional.Settings.Ignore`.
 These are for completely ignoring errors and not logging them at all.

 **Regexes** (`HashSet<Regex>`): Regular expressions collection for errors to ignore.
 Any errors with a `.ToString()` matching any <see cref="Regex"/> here will not be logged.